Nicklas2751/SimpleExcelImExporter/README.md

 ## How to use

 1. Install the framework as libary.
-(Maven artifact in central coming soon.)
 2. Let all classes which should be im-/exportet implement the interface "DataClass"
 3. Create a data controller for each data class
   * A class implementing the interface "DataController<[DataClass Type]>"